 Wet folding is often used when making origami animals because the technique allows for the addition of curves and other details that give the model a more realistic appearance.
 You don't have to limit yourself to just folding origami animals.
 Feel free to experiment and see what works best for you. Éric Joisel, for example, folded several striking origami masks.

 To practice wet folding paper, you'll need a small spray bottle filled with water and a cloth that you can use to spread the water around on the paper evenly.

 Wet folding requires paper that is much thicker than regular origami paper.
 Wyndstone Marble paper, sold under the name Zanders Elephant Hide in Europe, is a popular choice for wet folding origami models.
 The most readily available paper option is either watercolor paper or calligraphy parchment.
 Both of these paper choices should be stocked at any major craft store.

-If you want to wet fold a model that needs paper that is a different color on each side, you can try a technique known as back coating.
+If you want to wet fold a model that needs a paper that is a different color on each side, you can try a technique known as a back coating.
 This means that you glue together two thin sheets of origami paper with a water-soluble adhesive.

 Wet Folding Origami Tips

 The most important thing to remember when wet folding is that the paper should be lightly moistened.
 Too much water will make the fibers in the paper start to rip.
 Ideally, the paper should feel a bit like leather.
 If your paper looks shiny on the surface, it is likely too wet.

 In regular origami, most folders create creases by using their fingernails or a bone folder.
 These sharp creases should be avoided in wet folding.
 Fold with the pads of your fingers and try folding the model in the air instead of flat on the table.